 Gift cards, gift certificates, money order etc., over $100 per occurrence are not permitted as remuneration for participation in a research study.

-Human subject payments of $100 and under per occurrence can be processed via a Greenphire ClinCard or Cash Card, money orders, or gift cards.
+Human subject payments of $100 and under per occurrence can be processed via a Greenphire ClinCard (virtual or card) or Cash Card, money orders, or gift cards.

 Note: This process does not apply if the IRB has approved a waiver of informed consent and no identifiers of the human subject are collected.